Skotterud derailment

-The Skotterud derailment occurred on 1 October 2010, at Skotterud, Norway, when an InterCity train from Oslo (Norway) to Stockholm (Sweden) derailed due to a cracked wheel.
-Forty people, including former Eurovision Song Contest executive supervisor Jon Ola Sand, were reported injured.
+The Skotterud derailment occurred on 1 October 2010, on the Kongsvinger Line at Skotterud, Eidskog Municipality, Norway.
+An InterCity train from Oslo, Norway traveling to Stockholm, Sweden derailed due to a cracked wheel.
+Forty people were injured, including former Eurovision Song Contest executive supervisor Jon Ola Sand.
 No one was killed in the derailment.

 Accident

-Shortly after leaving Kongsvinger the train derailed near Skotterud at 17:40, with one carriage flipping over on its side and another running off the track and stopping in a ditch.
+Shortly after leaving Kongsvinger Station the train derailed near Skotterud at 17:40, with one carriage flipping over on its side and another running off the track and stopping in a ditch.

 Passengers reported loud noises, sudden braking and a crash that some thought resulted from a collision with a vehicle.
 Most managed to get out of the wrecked carriages themselves and an emergency reception center was set up at the nearby town hall in Skotterud.